joshabb/vscoderesmongraphical/README.md

 - `resmongraphical.disk.show`: Toggles the display of disk space information.
 - `resmongraphical.cputemp.show`: Toggles the display of CPU temperature.
 May not work without the lm-sensors module on Linux.
 May require running VS Code as admin on Windows.
 - `resmongraphical.cputemp.show.allcpus`: Toggles the display of CPU temperature for all cores.
 Default is true.
-- `resmongraphical.net.show`: Show network statistics.
+- `resmongraphical.network.show`: Show network statistics.

 ### Color settings
 For each of the colors, if none is specified the default theme will be used.
 The format for each color must be hexidecimal #RRGGBB, where ##FF000 is red, #00FF00 is green, and #00000FF is blue.